oatlog/oatlog/doc/planning_report/main.typ

 the Egglog test suite.
 Additionally, we might also use larger e-graph applications such as Herbie
 @herbie, that already have implementations in the egglog language @egglogHerbie, as an end-to-end case study in the usability and performance of our engine.
+E-nodes per second is a decent metric because it measures the size of the database, and increasing the size of the database is the goal of applying rules.
+One could also use time to closure but that restricts rulesets.